Daxbot/sockhop/API.md

          have agreed to wait for the handshake event before sending any data.
 It is recommnded that in situations where you cannot gaurantee that both sides are using Sockhop 2.x with handshakes, that you should listen for the connection event for the purpose of adding event handlers, but wait for the handshake event to proactively send any data, so that the send logic can depending on a know handshake state.
+This will have the added benefit of ensuring that you will not try to tx until the binary mode negotiation is complete, (which finish immediately before the handshake event fires).
+Finally, this will allow a smooth transition when all 1.x/compoatibility mode clients are upgraded to 2.x with handshakes, since in that case, both sides will already be waiting for the handshake event before sending any data.

 **Kind**: event emitted by [<code>SockhopClient</code>](#SockhopClient)